 Right to Sell

-if readers reluctant to invest in such “unethical business which associated with hot girl parties and losing money”, they could choose airport stock.
+If readers are reluctant to invest in such “unethical business which associated with hot girl parties and losing money”, they could choose airport stock.
 In most case, local authority only allows one airport to operate, making its monopolistic in nature.

 Unlocked New Character